 Hazard Identification and Assessment There is no new identified hazard.
 DRAGONFLY has no high-voltage (>32 V) circuit, Electrical Shock (BIRDS5-UNQ-05) is not applicable to DRAGONFLY hazard analysis.
 All the other hazards based on Applicable Document (2) are applicable to DRAGONFLY.
-The difference of assessment from HR in Applicable Document (2) is the followings: - No need for the camera lens and filter assessment in the verification of STD-4, since the satellite does not use a camera, - No need for magnetic field assessment in the verification of STD-12, because the satellite does not use the magnet and the magnetic torquer,
+The difference of assessment from HR in Applicable Document (2) is the followings: - No need for the camera lens and filter assessment in the verification of BIRDS5-UNQ-01, since the satellite does not use a camera, - No need for magnetic field assessment in the verification of STD-12, because the satellite does not use the magnet and the magnetic torquer,

 The hazard controls and verification method in Applicable Document (2) can be applied to DRAGONFLY, except for HR described in section 5.2.
 The verification result is shown in Appendix B-1 “Baseline Hazard Report Verification Matrix”.

+Modification of Hazard Report The satellite is equipped with a +X solar panel with 5 LEDs.
+IVA Crew Exposure to Light Amplification by Stimulated Emission of Radiation (LASER) and/or Incoherent Electromagnetic Radiation Emissions evaluated according to the Standard Hazard approach.
+Refer to Appendix B-3, SHR-7.

-Modification of Hazard Report The Unique Hazard Report for Impact / Collision to ISS due to inappropriate CubeSat deployment from J-SSOD by inadvertently deployment (BIRDS5-UNQ-04) need to be modified because the deployable antenna design is changed.
+The Unique Hazard Report for Impact / Collision to ISS due to inappropriate CubeSat deployment from J-SSOD by inadvertently deployment (BIRDS5-UNQ-04) need to be modified because the deployable antenna design is changed.
 Refer to Appendix B-2"BIRDSX-UNQ-04".

 Appendix A. Abbreviation and Acronyms